FedEx Express Flight 1478: Accident

 Flight 1478 departed at 4:12 AM EDT, with first officer Frye as the pilot flying.
 The flight was initially intending to land on runway 27 due to wind gusts.
 However, after receiving a weather update at 5:24, the flight crew changed to a straight-in visual approach to Runway 09.
 Since the air traffic control (ATC) tower at Tallahassee did not open until 6:00, Flight 1478 was monitored by air traffic controllers in Jacksonville.

-At 5:30, first officer Frye said, "okay, I think I got a runway now."
+At 5:30, first officer Frye said, "Okay, I think I got a runway now."
 The flight crew then discussed the runway and the position of the aircraft.
 At 5:36, Flight 1478 was descending through an altitude of 1,000 ft and turning towards runway 09 from the airfield traffic pattern.
 At this time the precision approach path indicator (PAPI) lights displayed one red light and three white lights.
 The aircraft was slightly low at the final approach fix, but the crew failed to notice.
 30 seconds before impact the aircraft was at 500 ft, all four PAPI lights were red, indicating the aircraft was well below the glideslope.
 At the same time the ground proximity warning system (GPWS) sounded a "five hundred" feet above ground level warning.
-Captain Walsh responded, "stable" while first officer Frye said "gonna have to stay just a little bit higher...
+Captain Walsh responded, "Stable" while first officer Frye said "Gonna have to stay just a little bit higher...
 I'm gonna lose the end of the runway."
 At 5:37, with the landing gear lowered and the flaps at 30 degrees, the aircraft impacted 50 ft-high trees located 3,650 ft short of the runway.
 The aircraft remained airborne for 1,000 ft and then crashed into the ground sliding 1,100 ft, striking a construction vehicle in the process and rotating 260 degrees before coming to a stop.
 Tallahassee International Airport was closed until 10:35.

 Investigation

 The National Transportation Safety Board (NTSB) conducted an investigation into the accident, determining that the cause of the accident was the flight crew's failure to maintain an appropriate flight path during a visual approach at night.
 The flight crew were also fatigued and did not adhere to standard operating procedures (SOP).

 The flight crew testified the approach was normal until the last moment, and none of the crew verbalized that all four PAPIs were red.
 The approach was not stabilized by 500 ft above ground level and the flight crew failed to initiate a go-around.
 First officer Frye also underwent an eye test after the accident, revealing that it was difficult for him to distinguish between red, green and white.
-The NTSB concluded that based on the results this made it difficult for Frye to distinguish between the color of the PAPI lights.
+The NTSB concluded that based on those results, this made it difficult for Frye to distinguish between the color of the PAPI lights.